A Clinical Study for People with Cystic Fibrosis (CF)

 How much of my time will this clinical research study take up?

-If you are eligible and decide to participate in the study, a study doctor will share more information about the time expected from you during the study.
+If you are eligible and decide to participate in the study, a research team will share more information about the time expected from you during the study.

 There are three parts to the study:

-- Screening period: involves a 2–4-hour office visit to determine your eligibility to participate.
+- Screening period: involves a 2–4-hour office visit to determine your eligibility to participate and an opportunity for you to ask any questions to see if this study

 - Follow-up period: will take 24 weeks.